joshhodgson/RaspberryPiLooper/readme.md

 - Ability to file manage previously uploaded files and choose which is active
 - Ability to delete uploaded files
 - New web control UI and upload progress monitor
-- Ability to react if files fail (possibly testing files to make sure they play through before making it the 'go to' file)
+- Ability to react if files fail (possibly testing files to make sure they play through before making it the 'go to' file because upload might have failed)
 - Security, obviously

 #### To Do (long term)